textX/Arpeggio/docs/semantics.md

 ## Default actions

-For each parse tree node that does not have an appropriate `visitor_xxx` method a default action is performed.
+For each parse tree node that does not have an appropriate `visit_xxx` method a default action is performed.
 If the node is created by a plain string match action will return `None` and thus suppress this node.
 This is handy for all those syntax noise tokens (brackets, braces, keywords etc.).

 For example, if your grammar is: